 All technical NIST SP 800-53 requirements were considered while developing this STIG.
 Requirements that are applicable and configurable will be included in the final STIG.
-A report marked For Official Use Only (FOUO) will be available for those items that did not meet requirements.
+A report marked Controlled Unclassified Information (CUI) will be available for items that did not meet requirements.
 This report will be available to component Authorizing Official (AO) personnel for risk assessment purposes by request via email to: disa.stig_spt@mail.mil.